 So, pemmican has a reputation as a sort of superfood.
 While I’m usually leery of such claims, the fact that the stuff is essentially pure fat and protein (plus Stefansson’s accounts) made me think that maybe there was something to it.
 I set out to make my own batch.

-Now I was ready to render some fat.
+Now, render the fat.
 I used grass-fed bison kidney fat, which was already diced into tiny pieces.
 I put about half a pound of that into a cast iron pan and cooked it slowly over super-low heat.

 I made sure to stir the fat as it rendered out, and watched closely so that it wouldn’t burn.
 When the fat stops bubbling, the rendering is done.

-Use a strainer to avoid all the crispy bits; you just want the pure, liquid fat.
+Use a strainer to remove all the crispy bits; you just want the pure, liquid fat.

 Mix the meat and berry powder together, then slowly add the hot liquid fat.
 Pour just enough so that the fat soaks into the powder.

-I think I poured too much too quickly, so I added a bit of almond meal to firm it up.
-Let it firm up, then cut it into squares or roll it into a ball.
-I went with a ball.
+If you poured in too much fat too quickly, you can add a bit of almond meal to firm it up.
+Once it firms, cut it into bars or roll it into balls.

 Pemmican will keep almost forever.
 Pure, dried protein and rendered (mostly saturated) fat are highly stable, so I wouldn’t worry about it going rancid.
 If it does, you’ll know.

 Now, my pemmican wasn’t exactly delicious.
-In fact, it tasted a bit like bland dog food.
+Without much spice, it comes out fairly bland.
 Maybe I’ll jazz it up next time with some more salt and spices, but I don’t think pemmican is meant to be eaten for pleasure.
 This is utilitarian food, perfect for long treks through the wilderness.
 It gets the job done, and I’ll probably make it again.
 It definitely doesn’t taste bad; in fact, the taste grows on you after awhile.

 My dog certainly enjoyed cleaning up the bowl.

 Has anyone else here tried pemmican?
-Let me know what you think in the comment board!
+Let me know what you think!